-Recent events in the banking sector have led to heightened scrutiny of bank capital requirements.
+Last year's events in the banking sector (Silicon Valley Bank, Credit Suisse et al) have led to heightened scrutiny of bank capital requirements.
 It is expected that regulators will increase capital requirements not just for some smaller banks, where regulations have been more lax, but for larger banks as well.
-International overhaul of capital requirements began in the aftermath of the Great Recession and is gaining even more traction.
+The international overhaul of capital requirements that began in the aftermath of the Great Recession and is now gaining even more traction.
 In late July, 2023, US banking regulators proposed a complete overhaul of capital regulations that would increase capital requirements, especially on the largest banks and banks between \$100bn and \$250bn in assets.
+While the Fed has recently announced that the proposed overhaul is likely to be changed significantly before implementation, overall capital requirements are set to increase.
 There are 28 US banks with over \$100bn in assets; as a group they represent \$20.3 trillion in assets.
-All of these banks will not only need more capital, but they will also find it more expensive to obtain capital, as bank share prices haven't fully recovered from the Spring selloff.
+These banks will not only need more capital, and many will also find it more expensive to obtain capital, as regional bank share prices haven't fully recovered from last year's selloff.